Etron-RA/RetroAchievements/Tutorials/05_Pointers/Solution/readme.md

 # Tutorial #5 Solution
 Like the player stat pointer the boss pointer should have a null check before using it.
 It’s worth noting that Spider-Man may have armor at this point so the achievement will reset if Spider-Man loses armor or health.
-By leveraging the RA scripts the hardest thing about *pointers* becomes trying to dig them in memory.
+By leveraging the RA scripts the hardest thing about *pointers* becomes digging for them.
 Good luck true believers!<br>

 ![Spider-Man Vs. Doctor Octopus](Spiderman_Vs_DocOck_Wins.png)